Quantum jamming brings quantum mechanics to macroscopic scales: Expectation values of the local magnetisation

-where we used the notation introduced in \eqref{eq:notation}.
 Note that a similar decomposition holds in standard $U(1)$ symmetric models in which $n_j$ simply represents the position of the $j$-th spin up; the main difference is that here both the position of the operator and the pseudopositions of the impurities are shifted depending on the number of the impurities on their left.